Bed grab rails, also known as side, safety, or assist rails, can significantly improve safety and independence for people with decreased mobility.

 - Features removable cords that clip to the bed frame for additional security

 Choose the right rails for the user’s size, medical condition, and type of bed

 After determining whether you need an assist rail or safety rails, it’s important to look for models that are both a good fit for the user and a match for the style of bed on which they’ll be installed.
-Not all rails work with all beds, so do some checking before you start shopping.
+Not all rails work with all beds, so do some checking before shopping.